Robertlj99/N-Gram-Language-Model/README.md

 It is important to have the content directory located exactly as it is here if you wish to run this exactly as I have it, since the program automatically loads the .pkl files from content.
-Otherwise if you wish to load your own data you can specify the file path during command line interface
+Otherwise if you wish to load your own data you can specify the file path during command line interface.
+Two files tokenized_data.pkl and trained_lm.pkl will be created at run time by the program and stored in the content directory as well

 <h3>Files</h3>